 • Please also include the name and email address of the person we should contact with any questions that might crop up!

-In the case where you need to give access to a non-UW individual (or small number of individuals), the alternative to opening your device up “to the world” is – you have the option of sponsoring a NetID for these users and provisioning them for OnNet.
+• In the case where you need to give access to a non-UW individual (or small number of individuals), an alternative to opening your device up “to the world” is – you have the option of sponsoring a NetID for these users and provisioning them for OnNet.
 One big advantage to this approach is you keep the potential attack surface of your devices small, limiting access to just the UW network versus reachable by anyone from anywhere on earth.